evisp/ml-handbook/docs/01-tools/zero-day.md

 Slack serves as your real-time communication channel with instructors, mentors, and fellow students throughout the program.

 **Access Slack:**
-- Locate the Slack icon or link within the intranet (left side panel on the navigation menu)
+Locate the Slack icon or link within the intranet (left side panel on the navigation menu).
+Click to **launch Slack**.
-- Click to launch Slack
-- **Important:** Use the **same credentials** as your intranet login
-- Alternatively, download the Slack desktop app for better notifications

-**Join your cohort channel:**
-- You'll automatically be added to your cohort's group channel
+**Important:** Use the **same credentials** as your intranet login.
+Alternatively, download the Slack desktop app for better notifications.
+You'll automatically be added to your cohort's group channel.

 ### Step 3: Create Your GitHub Account